commercialhaskell/stack/doc/faq.md

 1. Snapshot packages only depend on the GHC compiler version, not the Cabal library version (with the exception of `build-type: Custom` packages).

-2. The most recent stack can always read the most recent Cabal files.
+2. The most recent stack can usually read the most recent Cabal files.

 3. However, stack may not be able to build packages defined using those files.